Harry and Meghan sign Netflix deal to produce shows

 “Through our work with diverse communities and their environments, to shining a light on people and causes around the world, our focus will be on creating content that informs but also gives hope.”

-After pursuing the couple for quite some time, Netflix’s co-chief executive and chief content officer, Ted Sarandos, said he was “incredibly proud” they had made the company “their creative home”.
+Netflix’s co-chief executive and chief content officer, Ted Sarandos, said he was “incredibly proud” the Sussexes had made the company “their creative home”.

 The Netflix crew “are excited about telling stories with them that can help build resilience and increase understanding for audiences everywhere”, Mr Sarandos said.